Mot93/homelab/README.md

 - `-d` run `docker compose down` down instead of `docker compose up`

     Example: `compose.sh pihole -d`
-- `-r` remove all the images required by the docker compose configurations
+- `-e` remove all the images required by the docker compose configurations

+    Example: `compose.sh pihole -e`
+- `-r` restart all the containers defined in the docker compose

     Example: `compose.sh pihole -r`
 - `-p` pull all the images defined in the compose